labanish/labanish.github.io/about.md

 permalink: /about/
 ---

 Hello, I am Laban Ndwaru.
-A tech Enthusiast.
+A Global Citizen.
+A Tech Enthusiast!

 ### More Information